-David Capaldi

-Director of the Career

-Management Center
+David Capaldi Managing Director, Career Management Center

-The Johnson Career Management Center (CMC) is pleased to present the "Getting Down to Business" workbook.
+The Johnson Career Management Center (CMC) is pleased to present the Getting Down to Business Workbook.
 This guide is intended to be used as a reference tool and guide.
 It will help you prepare for your career search and includes material such as sample resumes, cover letters, thank-you notes, and examples of behavioral interview questions.
-We suggest that you keep the workbook handy and refer to it often as you plan your search, prepare for interviews, write cover letters, and evaluate job offers.
-This book is the companion to our CMC and Career Work Group curricula.
+We suggest that you keep this book handy and refer to it often as you plan your search, prepare for interviews, write cover letters, and evaluate job offers.
+This book is the companion to our CMCPrep and Career Work Group curricula.

 Each student has a different learning style.
-Therefore, the CMC has developed an integrated career management program in collaboration with clubs, faculty, alumni, library staff, and the students themselves.
+Therefore, the CMC has developed an integrated career management program in collaboration with clubs, faculty, alumni, library staff, and students.
 You will have opportunities to talk privately with experienced advisers, to discuss your job search in a small work group, and to hear from CMC staff and alumni in large lecture halls.

 At every point, we want what you learn in one setting to be reinforced by what you hear in other settings and by your own hard work and practice.

 Being admitted to Johnson means that you have the skills and background to succeed in your career search and to make a strong contribution to the Johnson community.
-On behalf of the Career Management Center team, I welcome you, and I'm excited to partner with you in your quest for a rewarding career.
+On behalf of the Career Management Center team, I welcome you, and I'm excited to partner with you on your journey toward a rewarding career.